purchasingtoolpak/lanyon/about.md

 ## Why would you use these tools and templates?

-* These tools and templates will save you time from re-inventing the wheel.
+* By not re-inventing the wheel these tools and templates will save you time.
-* If you are a small company or organization - you now have access to big company templates and tools.
+* If you are a small company or organization - you now have access to templates and tools used by many professional buyers.
-* Maybe you are new to procurement and need to get up to speed quickly.
+* Maybe you are new to procurement - use these templates to get up to speed quickly.
 * Your organization lacks training materials and tools.